Back to blog

 Key characteristics:

-• Brilliant sparkle in a rectangular package
+• Brilliant-style sparkle in a rectangular package

-• Trimmed corners add durability
+• Trimmed corners add everyday durability

-• Versatile for various setting styles
+• Versatile for a wide range of setting styles

-• Excellent at masking color and inclusions
+• Excellent at masking color tints and inclusions

 Asscher

 The asscher cut is essentially a square emerald cut with a distinctive X-pattern visible from above.
-This Art Deco-era shape has a mesmerizing depth and vintage charm that sets it apart from other geometric cuts.
+This Art Deco-era shape has a mesmerizing depth and vintage charm that sets it entirely apart from other geometric cuts.

 Key characteristics: